 Why create a fake leather and call it leather?

-Those animals that are breed for skins are exotic animals and those skins are easily identifiable.
+Those animals that are bred for skins are exotic animals, and those skins are easily identifiable.

 Creating a new material almost indistinguishable from the original will only create a demand for the real thing.